fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 db.todos.insert({ text: 'Learn about containers', done: false });
 ```

-This file shall initialize the database with a user and a few todos.
+This file will initialize the database with a user and a few todos.
 Next, we need to get it inside the container at startup.

 We could create a new image FROM mongo and COPY the file inside, or we can use a <i>bind mount</i> to mount the file init-mongo.js to the container.
 Let's do the latter.